-And how did you do last week?
+And how did you do with last week's goals?

 Daisy

-Write web articles, short but annoying task
+- Write web articles, now just annoying

 Dame Eleanor Hull